 c) resume BFD upon reconfiguration of BFD RS (RadioLinkMonitoringConfig or tci-Info)

+Note: can shortly discuss if, instead of b) and c), to align with Rel-16, what is stopped and resumed is triggering of SCG failure information again upon RLF/beam failure.

 Proposal 3: While the SCG is deactivated and the UE is configured to perform RLM/BFD, the UE continues RLM after TA timer expiry.

 Proposal 4: While the SCG is deactivated and the UE is configured to perform RLM/BFD, the UE continues BFD after TA timer expiry.